JuanCruzReyAlvarez/migrationBackend_MS1_Flask/README.txt

+## WITHOUT DOCKER

     First, create a virtual environment:

         python -m virtualenv virtualMicroServ1

     To activate the environment:

         source virtualMicroServ1/bin/activate  // (In bash)

     To install necessary packages:

         pip install -r requirements.txt

     The system is set up for development with Flask.
 For production deployment, use Gunicorn, already installed.

+## WITH DOCKER

+    docker build -t backendflaskglobant .

+    docker run -p 5000:5000 backendflaskglobant